Select a Type of Class:

 Click below to submit an application to host a Bike East Bay class at your your business, school, or other community center.

-These free classes are funded through grants and support from the Alameda County Transportation Commission, Alameda County Safe Routes to Schools, Kaiser Permanente, Spare the Air Youth, BART, UC Berkeley, and the City of Oakland.
+These free classes are funded through grants and support from the Alameda County Transportation Commission, Kaiser Permanente, Spare the Air Youth, BART, UC Berkeley, the City of Oakland, the City of Alameda, the City of Lafayette, and GoBike.